Board Feet Calculator

 Volume of lumber, the way the mill prices it.
 One board foot equals 144 cubic inches.

 Board feet (bf) is the standard unit hardwood lumber is priced and sold in.
 One board foot is a piece 1″ thick, 12″ wide, and 12″ long — or any equivalent volume.
-Get it wrong at the lumberyard and your project budget goes sideways.
+Order too little and you're making a second trip for a board you'll never find a grain match for.

 Enter your stock dimensions and quantity.
 Add a price per board foot to estimate the total cost.